United Kingdom driving test: Independent driving

-If there is poor or obscured traffic signs, the examiner may give the candidate directions until they can see the next traffic sign.
+If there are poor or obscured traffic signs, the examiner may give the candidate directions until they can see the next traffic sign.
 Candidates do not need to have a detailed knowledge of the area.
 If the SatNav gives incorrect directions the examiner will assist the candidate with verbal direction.
 The SatNav device (if used) is brought by the examiner and they will set it up for the candidate.
 The DVSA currently issues the TomTom Start 52 to its driving examiners.
 Some driving instructors will use this exact model during lessons in order to familiarise students with the layout of the device.